Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

                     * spreading processes and disease behavior networks section
                 * https://dl.acm.org/doi/pdf/10.1145/2601412?casa_token=zCfqhAtyXiUAAAAA:92zcfquWoo22XPf9mhGZyzEfNbt3ZAVGRo5wW2gaN621koGuvrkJZKVEaZQxpt2-6JRlE9gEx2C49Q
                 * file:///C:/Users/terng/Downloads/G-2003-80.pdf
-            * after finish reading, write about relationship between micro/mezzo/macro network and spatial networks.
+    * collect papers for the following
+        * micro network
-            * here> summarized challenges and categorized them
+        * here> mezzo network
+        * macro networks
     * is network evolution a general terminology?
         * if it is a generally known concept, what is it exactly?
         * what is concrete tasks that are used for network evolution?dataset